NORM-ROAST/norm-roast/_pages/specification.md

 # Calculation

+Energy consumption and CO<sub>2</sub> emissions are reported per kg of green coffee.
+Thus the calculated consumption and emission values are divided by the total amount of raw coffee roasted during the measurement cycle.

 Gas consumption is usually measured in volume.
 The following formulas are used to convert the gas volume to energy consumption in kWh and energy consumption to estimated CO<sub>2</sub> emissions.

 ## Energy per gas volume